vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 Change Log
 ----------
+2024-10-21, 0730 PDT (-0700): Updates to reflect the availability of new patches under VMSA-2024-0019.2, with additional relevant Q&A.

 2024-09-20, 0730 PDT (-0700): Addition of “Are there any known issues with this patch?”

 2024-09-17, 0900 PDT (-0700): Initial publication.

+Note that specific changes to this document can be easily tracked with GitHub's "History" function above.

 Disclaimer
 ----------